truenas/middleware/docs/userguide/freenas_alert.rst

 Alert
 =====

-FreeNAS® provides an alert system to provide a visual warning of any conditions that require administrative attention.
+The FreeNAS® alert system provides a visual warning of any conditions that require administrative attention.
 The "Alert" button in the far right corner will flash red when there is an outstanding alert.
 In the example alert shown in Figure 22a, the system is warning that the S.M.A.R.T. service is not running.

 **Figure 22a: Example Alert Message**